klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/CodeExeNewDotNet/readme.md

 }
 ```

-The `USING` placeholder, as it might be easily guessed, is where the imports needed to produce the final artifact
+The `USING` placeholder, as it might be easily guessed, is where the imports, needed to produce the final artifact
-code will be placed.
+code, will be placed.
 The `CODE` placeholder, instead, is where Inceptor will add the relevant classes or functions implemented
 by the modules, like encoding/decoding, argument parsing/crafting, anti-debug checks, and so on.
 Last but not least, the `CALL` placeholder is where the shellcode gets decoded (if needed).